OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

     module.exports = MyTestActions;

-Once you save the Actions you should not see any errors.
+Once you save the new Actions file, you should not see any errors.

 See [RefluxJS](https://github.com/reflux/refluxjs) for more information on developing Stores and Actions.